intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Storage

-Storage is provided by multiple cloud-native repositories based on the the principle of [polyglot persistance](https://martinfowler.com/bliki/PolyglotPersistence.html) and heterogenous data mnanagement requirements for each dataset.
+Storage is provided by multiple cloud-native repositories based on the the principle of [polyglot persistance](https://martinfowler.com/bliki/PolyglotPersistence.html) and heterogenous data mananagement requirements for each dataset.

+The storage solution for each dataset will be chosen based on trade-offs such as cost, mutability, scale, and velocity; as these vary significantly for each repository type.
+Similarly the content model (schema and data separability) will be shaped by the selected repository's technical constraints.

 ---

 #### Data metamodel

-The data metamodel defines high-level relationships between _Repository_ technologies and the _Content_ model.
+The data metamodel below defines high-level relationships between _Repository_ archetypes and the _Content_ model.

 ![Data metamodel](/images/dataset-metamodel.png)

-- **Repository** - The best storage solution for each dataset will be based on trade-offs in characteristics such as cost, mutability, scale, and velocity; which vary significantly in each case.

-- **Content** - Similarly the content model (schema and data separability) is defined by the storage technology and its constraints on critical data access requirements of intended applications.

 ---

 # Repositories

-Data is stored in five technologically differentiated repositories which (depicted in the metamodel above).
+Data is stored in six technologically differentiated repositories which (depicted in the metamodel above).

 - The primary datasets are ingested, transformed, and stored in four repositories (_monitoring_, _analytics_, _reporting_, _graph_).